reflectoring/reflectoring.github.io/_posts/2018-01-24-bintray-jcenter-maven-central.md

 explains the necessary steps.
 There is a manual process involved on Sonatype's side so be patient :).

-## Link Bintray Account with Sonatype Account
+## Link Your Bintray Account with Your Sonatype Account

 Next, you can add your Sonatype credentials to your Bintray Account under "Edit Profile -> Accounts".

-If you do not feel comfortable with trusting your Sonatype credentials to Bintray, you can also enter the credentials each time you want to sync your repository.
+If you're not comfortable with trusting your Sonatype credentials to Bintray, you can also enter the credentials each time you want to sync your repository in the step "[Sync with Maven Central](#sync-with-maven-central)".

 Next, we need to sign our artifacts, since that is a requirement for all artifacts published on Maven Central.